-The cost of RCOT's charitable activities have been grouped under the following main headings:
+The costs of RCOT's charitable activities have been grouped under the following main headings:

-- Membership services and support these are costs associated with providing member engagement and insights, member communities, including collection and administration of membership subscriptions. - Journals and publications these are costs associated with communicating with members, whether centrally or regionally, in hard copy or electronic format.
-These costs largely represents the production and editorial costs of BJOT and OTnews magazine. - Conferences and events these costs relate to the organisation, promotion and administration of events. - Professional practice and innovation these are costs within the areas of research and development, education and for provision of professional practice activities.
+Membership services and support - these are costs associated with providing member engagement and insights, member communities, including collection and administration of membership subscriptions.

+- Journals and publications these are costs associated with communicating with members, whether centrally or regionally, in hard copy or electric format.
+These costs largely represents the production and editorial cost of BJOT and OTnews magazine. - Conferences and events these costs relate to the organisation, promotion and administration of events. - Professional practice and innovation these are costs within the areas of research and development, education and for provision of professional practice activities.

 Direct expenditure is allocated to each of these categories of activity.
 Where expenditure cannot be directly allocated, it represents support costs and is apportioned on a basis consistent with the use of resources - by reference to the number of full-time equivalent members of staff.

-Governance and general administration costs represent any costs associated with delivering RCOT's governance.
-It includes strategic management costs (not operational ones).
-These costs are also included in support costs and apportioned as above.
+Governance and general administration costs represent the costs associated with the governance arrangement of RCOT, including costs related to the strategic (as opposed to operational) management of RCOT's activities.
+These costs are also included in support cost and apportioned as above.

-Costs attributed to Raising funds relates to expenditure associated with other income generating activities outside of charitable activities and membership subscriptions.
-This currently includes investment management and property management fees and overheads.
+Costs attributed to Raising funds relate to expenditure associated with other income generating activities outside of charitable activities and membership subscriptions.
+This currently includes investments management and property management fees and overheads.

-e) Tangible fixed assets and depreciation
+g) Tangible fixed assets and depreciation

-Tangible fixed assets with a cost of £1,000 or greater are capitalised (capitalisation threshold) and are stated in the balance sheet at net book value, being cost less accumulated depreciation and any related impairment.
+Fixed assets with a cost of £1,000 or greater are capitalised (capitalisation threshold) and are stated in the Balance Sheet at net book value, being cost less accumulated depreciation and any related impairment.